Christopher D. Morris

 Mr. Morris is “AV Preeminent” rated by Martindale Hubbell, the highest rating available to any attorney, and has been so rated continuously since 2004.
 This rating is obtained as the result of an independent rating of lawyers and judges who are familiar with his representation of clients.
 Fewer than 5% of all attorneys in the United States are accorded this honor.
 Mr. Morris has also been selected as a “Leading Lawyer” which is a distinction awarded by a professional review committee to less than 5% of all the lawyers licensed to practice law in the State of Michigan.

-Christopher D. Morris, a partner of Lennon, Miller & Bartosiewicz, PLC was born in Rochester, Indiana in 1957.
+Christopher D. Morris, a partner of Lennon, Miller, Taylor & Bartosiewicz, PLC was born in Rochester, Indiana in 1957.

 Mr. Morris’ practice is focused in the areas of Employment Law, ERISA, Insurance Defense, Workers’ Compensation, Social Security Disability, and General Civil Litigation.
 Mr. Morris has practiced law in the Kalamazoo area continuously since 1984 after joining the law firm of Ryan, Jamieson & Hubbell.